Bloodborne Review

 Bloodborne, PS4, Review, Gameplay, Screenshots, NoobFeed

-There are plenty of ideas here and you can use any weapon you like from start to finish as nearly all of them are well-designed.
+There are plenty of ideas here, and you can use any weapon you like from start to finish, as nearly all of them are well-designed.
 There is the Chikage, whose tricked form empowers the weapon with your blood, so you do more damage, but you constantly lose some health as you use it.
-There’s a Boomhammer that literally explodes when you ignite it and do a charged attack and there’s even the Simon’s Bowblade which turns into a bow in its transformed state.
+There's a Boomhammer that literally explodes when you ignite it and do a charged attack, and there's even Simon's Bowblade, which turns into a bow in its transformed state.

 Bloodborne, PS4, Review, Gameplay, Screenshots, NoobFeed

 When you trigger the subsequent phase of a boss, the music intensifies.
 I think the boss music of Cleric Beast is iconic at this point.
-If you’ve been consuming gaming content for a while now, you may find it familiar.
-The music can range from making your skin crawl to giving you goosebumps, or both depending on the situation.
-Overall, I think it’s flawless.
-FromSoftware have never missed with their music and Bloodborne is no exception.
+If you've been consuming gaming content for a while now, you may find it familiar.
+The music can range from making your skin crawl to giving you goosebumps or both, depending on the situation.
+Overall, I think it's flawless.
+FromSoftware has never missed their music, and Bloodborne is no exception.

 Bloodborne, PS4, Review, Gameplay, Screenshots, NoobFeed

-The visuals do show their age though.
-It’s a shame Bloodborne hasn’t gotten a remaster or remake.
-You can certainly see the aliasing and certain parts of the game lag quite a bit.
+The visuals do show their age, though.
+It's a shame Bloodborne hasn't gotten a remaster or remake.
+You can certainly see the aliasing, and certain parts of the game lag quite a bit.
 This is a heavily contested issue, but I think being locked to 30fps certainly takes away from the experience.
-With higher resolution textures, better framerates and perhaps some raytracing implementation would make Bloodborne rival many AAA titles put out in 2024.
+Higher resolution textures, better framerates, and perhaps some raytracing implementation would make Bloodborne rival many AAA titles put out in 2024.

-There is a mix of beast bosses and human-like bosses with varying moves and certain things that make them unique and challenging in their own ways.
-There are only a couple gimmick bosses and only one of them is bothersome.
-Overall, there are about 22 bosses including the DLC and almost all of them are fun to do.
+There is a mix of beast bosses and human-like bosses with varying moves and certain things that make them unique and challenging in their ways.
+There are only a couple of gimmick bosses, and only one of them is bothersome.
+Overall, there are about 22 bosses in Bloodborne, including the DLC, and almost all of them are fun to do.
+Here are the 10 Greatest Bosses in Bloodborne.

 Speaking of the DLC in Bloodborne, I think it is a must-have.
 The base game is excellent, but the lore can be confusing to understand without watching, say, VaatiVidya explain it on YouTube.
-It adds plenty of new, fun, and powerful weapons, including a version of the classic Moonlight Sword and it has the most fun boss fights, period.
+The DLC adds plenty of new, fun, and powerful weapons, including a version of the classic Moonlight Sword, and it has the most fun boss fights, period.

-It also has some of the best OSTs in the game and the final boss used to be the hardest boss in FromSoftware history until Sekiro came out.
+It also has some of the best OSTs in the game, and the final boss used to be the hardest in FromSoftware's history until Sekiro came out.
 The story of the DLC is much easier to follow, and it sort of serves as context to the main story of Bloodborne.
-Most of the weapons I mentioned before are also from the DLC, as I think Bloodborne should be experienced with the DLC as it is everything that was good about Bloodborne, but MORE.
+Most of the weapons I mentioned before are also from the DLC, as I think Bloodborne should be experienced with the DLC as it is everything good about Bloodborne, but MORE.

 Bloodborne, PS4, Review, Gameplay, Screenshots, NoobFeed

-It’s a maze and the boss at the end of it are essentially 3 Mobs who end up being normal enemies later in the game.
+It's a maze, and the boss at the end of it is essentially 3 Mobs who end up being normal enemies later in the game.
 I always find myself rushing through this area just to get it over with.
 The last flaw in Bloodborne is a boss related to the main story: Micolash.
-It’s a gimmick fight that can take 10-15 minutes to beat and none of it is ever fun.
+It's a gimmick fight that can take 10-15 minutes to beat, and none of it is ever fun.
 Your best bet is to cheese him with Poison Darts.

 Ahnaf Tajwar Shayan